alphayowakarindi/Hello-Microverse/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- A big thank you to Microverse Organization anyone whose code was used for creating this project to help others to learn Git and Github in a fun way
-- Inspiration
-- etc

 ## 📝 License